grmgarber/gweather/README.md

 The application passes all rubocop/rspec/brakeman checks.

 We have only one static model (named ZipCode) which is based on zip_codes table.
-It is included for the sole purpose of NOT invoking the API if user enters an zip code that does not exist, e.g, 00000.
+It is included for two reasons:
+    1) We do not want to invoke the API unless we know that the entered zip code is valid (e.g., not 00001, etc)
+    2) Dates that we pass to the service need to be in TZ of the desired location, as opposed to server's TZ

-If a zip code is missing from this table, the application will say this zip code is invalid.
+If a zip code is missing from this table, the application will say this zip code is invalid without invoking the API

 **IMPORTANT**:
     I have included only two zip codes in the `20241129041054_populate_zip_codes.rb` migration, which should be sufficient for the demo purposes: